fcdoc/doc/en/flashduty/integration_guide/alert_integration/nightingale_integration_guide.md

     3. If they match, log in to the Nightingale server and confirm that it can access the external domain api.flashcat.cloud.
 If it cannot, you need to enable external network access for the server or specifically for the Flashduty domain.
     4. If there are no network issues, continue to troubleshoot the server for any relevant error logs.

-    If you still cannot identify the root cause after these steps, please contact us directly.
+    If, after performing the above steps, you still cannot identify the root cause of the issue, please contact us directly.